codeneuro/neurofinder/README.md

 All data hosted on Amazon S3 and training availiable through the CodeNeuro [data portal](http://datasets.codeneuro.org)

 ## environment
-All jobs will be run on an Amazon EC2 cluster in a standardized environment. **We provide Docker containers with an interactive version of this same environment running in Jupyter notebooks.** This is useful for testing and developing algorithms, but is currently limited to only one node.
+All jobs will be run on an Amazon EC2 cluster in a standardized environment.
+Our notebooks service uses Docker containers to deploy an interactive version of this same environment running in Jupyter notebooks.
+This is useful for testing and developing algorithms, but is currently limited to only one node.

 The environment has following specs and included libraries: